What is an Emission Zone?

 Potential activities undertaken within an Emission Zone can include:

-• Optimising traffic management, such as changing road layouts to improve traffic flow and encourage active travel;
+• Optimising traffic management, such as changing road layouts to improve traffic flow and encourage active travel

-• Ensuring local planning decisions take account of the Emission Zone and are consistent with air quality ambitions;
+• Ensuring local planning decisions take account of the Emission Zone and are consistent with air quality ambitions

-• Monitoring of air quality and pollution levels within an Emission Zone;
+• Monitoring of air quality and pollution levels within an Emission Zone

-• Signage and publicity; and
+• Signage and publicity

-• Supporting the take-up of low pollutant emission vehicles.
+• Supporting the take-up of low pollutant emission vehicles

 Perhaps the strongest tool available to local authorities implementing an Emission Zone is the ability to enforce restrictions on motorists – including through charging schemes for higher emitting vehicles – to encourage the cleanest vehicles to operate within the Emission Zone boundary.